rajp152k/hypermedia-systems/readme.md

 # Hypermedia Systems

-  - Code written when reading Hypermedia Systems
+  - A pass on Hypermedia-Systems
 	- https://hypermedia.systems